tendermint/tendermint/spec/abci++/abci++_methods.md

     * the Application MAY fully execute the block and produce a candidate state &mdash; immediate execution
     * the Application can manipulate transactions:
-        * leave transactions untouched - `TxAction = UNMODIFIED`
+        * leave transactions untouched
-        * add new transactions (not present initially) to the proposal - `TxAction = ADDED`
+        * add new transactions (not present initially) to the proposal
-        * remove (invalid) transactions from the proposal and from the mempool - `TxAction = REMOVED`
-        * remove transactions from the proposal but not from the mempool (effectively _delaying_ them) - the Application does not include the transaction in `ResponsePrepareProposal.tx_records`
+        * remove transactions from the proposal but not from the mempool (effectively _delaying_ them) - the Application does not include the transaction in `ResponsePrepareProposal.txs`
-        * modify transactions (e.g. aggregate them) - `TxAction = ADDED` followed by
+        * modify transactions (e.g. aggregate them).
-          `TxAction = REMOVED`.
 As explained above, this compromises client traceability, unless it is implemented at the Application level.
         * reorder transactions - the Application reorders transactions in the list
 4. The Application includes the transaction list (whether modified or not) in the return parameters